wmm98/Telpo_MDM/README.md

 # Telpo_MDM
-It is Telpo_MDM web-ui automation via seleniun
+It is Telpo_MDM web-ui automation via selenium